xyxu0922/xyxu0922.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now a Ph.D candidate in finance from College of Finance, Central University of Finance and Economics, China.
-I will be on the 2026-2027 academic jobmarket.
+I will be on the 2026-2027 jobmarket.

 My research interest includes Behavioral Finance, Asset Pricing, Big Data and Chinese Financial Markets. <a href='https://scholar.google.com/citations?user=xx0mzOsAAAAJ&hl'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

-#My boyfriend is also a Ph.d candidate in economics, focusing on fields related to political economy and macroeconomics.
+My boyfriend is also a Ph.d candidate in economics, focusing on fields related to political economy and macroeconomics.
 He will also be on the 2026-2027 academic jobmarket: [Zanhui Liu](https://sites.google.com/view/zanhui-liu/homepage).

 # 📖 Educations
 - *2022.09 - now* College of Finance, Central University of Finance and Economics, Beijing, China.